Colne Valley Water: History

 In 1837, Robert Stephenson, while acting as the engineer on the London to Birmingham railway line, sank boreholes for water supply.
 In 1840, a committee of the House of Lords instructed him to carry out further investigations in the Bushey area, where there was no piped water.
 He established that a good supply could be provided in the Colne Valley area but it took another 30 years and a typhoid outbreak before anything was done.
 Eventually, an agreement was reached in December 1872 to form a water company, based on Stephenson's findings and the Colne Valley Water Act 1873 (36 & 37 Vict. c. lxxx) was passed in June 1873.
 The estimated population to be served was a mere 7,000.

 There was an initial reluctance by the public to subscribe due to the long-term nature of the investment but shares were eventually issued at par.
 Within five years of opening, Colne Valley Water was supplying 250,000 gallons a day to a population of under 9,000 although no dividends were paid until 1883.
-In 1885, Colne Valley made its first acquisition of a neighbouring undertaking – Harrow Waterworks.
+By the Colne Valley Water Act 1885 (48 & 49 Vict. c. cxxxiii), Colne Valley made its first acquisition of a neighbouring undertaking – the Harrow Waterworks Company, authorised by the Harrow Waterworks Act 1854 (17 & 18 Vict. c. xxx).
 The Central Middlesex Water Company, which had been authorised by the Alperton and Sudbury Water Order 1884, was bought using powers in the Central Middlesex Water Act 1894 (57 & 58 Vict. c. clxxxiv), taking the company into Wembley.
 By 1900, Colne Valley was supplying a population of 60,000 and the ensuing decades featured applications for new boreholes to service the steadily increasing population.

 In 1927, a new bill was presented to Parliament for two additional pumping stations near St Albans.
 The bill was opposed by the Metropolitan Water Board and withdrawn by Colne Valley with the MWB agreeing to supply Colne with 5 million gallons a day.
 However, in return, Colne agreed that it would not seek approval for new wells within the watershed of the River Thames and its tributaries – in effect, forfeiting the right to develop water resources in its own area of supply.
 The restriction was described as "crippling" and it was 26 years before the agreement was terminated.
 Some incremental supply was obtained in 1935 when the Bushey Hall Gravel Company sank wells on its reserves, and in 1938 from the Grand Union Canal's Aldenham reservoir.